padloc/site/content/guides/get-started-cloud.md

 ---
-title: "Get Started With Padlock Cloud"
+title: 'Get Started With Padlock Cloud'
 date: 2018-01-11
 publishDate: 2018-01-11
+draft: true
 ---

 **Padlock Cloud** is an online storage service for Padlock that allows you to